twittercounter/development-method/stories.md

 * * *

-##### Accepting/Denying stories <a name="aodstories"></a>#####
+##### Accepting stories <a name="astories"></a>#####
-Only requesters of the story are allowed to accept or deny a story.
+Only requesters of the story are allowed to accept a story.
 This is to prevent miscommunication and to ensure that the requester has seen the desired results.

-On some occasions, the scrum-master will be allowed to accept or deny stories, in communication with the requester and clear understanding of the story.
+On some occasions, the scrum-master will be allowed to accept stories, in communication with the requester and clear understanding of the story.

 * * *

-### Development <a name="development"></a>###

-##### Choosing stories <a name="choosingstories"></a>#####
+##### Rejecting stories <a name="dstories"></a>#####
-In order to meet planning and work towards a common goal, developers are discouraged to add and then start their own stories.
-They should focus on the stories in the backlog, rather than adding or working on other stories.

-However, there are exceptions.
-If the need is dire, ask the scrum-master about the proper course of action.
+Only requesters of the story are allowed to reject a story.
+Before a story is rejected, the requester or reviewer is encouraged to consult with the developer responsible first, to make sure that the requirements were clear and were thus not met.

+Reasons to reject a story:
+* __Requirements were not met__: The story did not solve the given issue or did not implement the feature like how it was described.

+Reasons to __NOT__ reject a story:
+* __The scope of the story has changed__: If the scope has changed and requirements were either added or changed, then this is to be submitted in a new story.
+* __The requester meant something different__: It is the responsiblity of the requester to properly describe each story.
+If the developer did not understand it and proper explanations were not given, the developer will be given the time to correct this.